Danny-Kyle/Danny-Kyle/README.md

 - 🔭 I am a FullStack Web Developer with experience using a variety of programming languages
 - 👯 I’m looking to collaborate on C#, Java, PHP, Flask, React JS and Next Js projects that you'd have
 - 🌱 I’m currently learning Node js and ASP.Net
-- 👯 I’m looking to collaborate on Web Projects (Frontend majorly)
+- 👯 I’m looking to collaborate on Web Projects
 - 😄 Pronouns: He/Him
 - 📫 How to reach me: dikedaniel7917@gmail.com, daniel.okechukwu@stu.cu.edu.ng, 08156131209-Telegram and WhatsApp, danny_kyle_ @IG, d_kyle616 on X